terafin/lgtv2mqtt/README.md

 Buttons that are known to work:
 MUTE, RED, GREEN, YELLOW, BLUE, HOME, MENU, VOLUMEUP, VOLUMEDOWN, CC, BACK, UP, DOWN, LEFT, ENTER, DASH, 0-9, EXIT, channelup, channeldown, record

 #### lgtv/set/youtube

 Youtube video ID as payload.
 Runs youtube app and opens video.
+If the payload is empty, just launch youtube app.

+#### lgtv/set/netflix

+Netflix video ID as payload.
+Runs netflix app and opens video.
+If the payload is empty, just launch Netflix app.

+#### lgtv/set/amazon_prime

+Just launch Amazon Prime app, not sure how to open a content directly on it yet.

+#### lgtv/set/plex

+Just launch Plex app, not sure how to open a content directly on it yet.

+#### lgtv/set/web_video_caster

+Just launch Web Video Caster app, not sure how to open a content directly on it yet.

+#### lgtv/set/open

+Open URL within browser.

+#### lgtv/set/open_max

+Open URL within browser and maximise the window.

+#### lgtv/set/power

+Payload '1' or 'true': Power ON, using Wake on Lan, must set Environment Variables: BROADCAST_IP and TV_MAC
+Payload '0' or 'false': Power OFF

 ### topics published by lgtv2mqtt